 I have been very fortunate to acquire what is apparently a 1995 pre-launch Catan set used to test and promote Catan before the first commercial set with the Franckh logo was released.

-Even better this set is signed by Mr Teuber himself.
-While he has no doubt been asked to sign tens of thousands of items over the years, this set is unusual as it is dated as being signed in 1995.
-It could well be one of the first Catan games to be signed.I have no confirmation what this set was actually made for (eg testing or reviewing), how many of these early sets were made, or how widely they were circulated.
+I have no confirmation what this set was actually made for (eg testing or reviewing), or how many of these early sets were made, or even how widely they were circulated.
 I do not even know who got to use them.
 Sadly the previous owner of this set has passed away so I am unable to go back and ask.

 Actual Differences

-There are a number of differences between this possible pre-launch test copy and the first release.
+There are a number of differences between this pre-launch copy and the first release.
 Mostly you can tell that the item has been made up for play, but even better the instructions still have manual edits in them that were then corrected in the commercially released version.

 Differences between this pre-launch copy and the final launch copy include: